-Make all electrical connections in accordance with National Electrical Code (NEC) NFPA 70-2011 and any local codes or ordinances that might apply.
+Make all electrical connections in accordance with current edition of National Electrical Code (NEC) NFPA 70 and any local codes or ordinances that might apply.

 Failure to follow this warning could result in personal injury, death, or property damage.

 Do not connect aluminum wire between disconnect switch and furnace.
 Use only copper wire.